FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/vpcep_public_services.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - Specifies a data source ID in UUID format.

-* `region` - The region in which to obtain the public VPC endpoint services.

 * `services` - Indicates the public VPC endpoint services information.
 Structure is documented below.